IMA-WorldHealth/bhima/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

 Before explaining **Cost Centers**, it is useful to understand the term **Service** in BHIMA.  *Services* are often called *departments* in typical hospitals.
-A *service* is usally focused on a specific function within the hospital.
-When patients are admitted, they are initally assigned to a specific *service*.
+A *service* is usually focused on a specific function within the hospital.
+When patients are admitted, they are initially assigned to a specific *service*.
 Over the course of their visit, patients may interact with multiple services.
 Employees are assigned to one *Service* and are usually managed by someone in that *Service*.
 In BHIMA, a *Service* or